irlrobot/portfolio/README.md

 https://github.com/awslabs/lambda-runcommand-configuration-management

 I worked on this while at AWS and legal wouldn't let me call it GARLC, so I had to call it lambda-runcommand-configuration-management.
 This was a POC to do continuous configuration management delivery (new marketing buzzword?!?! what have I done...) and was actually pretty fun to work on.
 Basically it uses AWS RunCommand to execute Ansible (in local mode) on hosts without actually needing SSH access anywhere (needs IAM Role).
 Terraform included for setup and teardown.
 It even has a friggin' [theme song](https://github.com/awslabs/lambda-runcommand-configuration-management#theme-song).

+Amazon archived the repo at some point in late 2019 or early 2020 so it is [now forked here](https://github.com/irlrobot/lambda-runcommand-configuration-management) in case it disappears from awslabs.

 ## Dockerfiles
 https://github.com/irlrobot/dockerfiles